-You and your eligible dependents are eligible for the LifeMatters Employee Assistance Plan (EAP), which offers confidential, personal assessment and referral services through Empathia.
+You and your dependents are eligible for the LifeMatters Employee Assistance Program (EAP), which offers confidential, personal assessment and referral services through Empathia.
 The full cost of the program is paid for by Leidos.

-For more information, download the Employee Assistance Plan.
+For more information, download the Employee Assistance Program.